sagefy/sagefy/gh-pages/f_ideas/dive_deep.md

 ---
 layout: default
-title: The Ideas – Go Deep
+title: The Ideas – Dive Deep
 ---

 _Route memorizing isn't enough.
 We must be able to use our knowledge._

-What do we mean by "Go Deep"?
+What do we mean by "Dive Deep"?
 -------------------------------------

 - Go beyond route memorization.
 Challenge the learner to explain, analyse, apply, and synthesize.